Rogeatic/Scheduling-Example-Site/README.md

 Run the application – no extra setup required!

 Since this is an example project, all data is stored in a local file instead of an SQL database.
-This was done for scope and time reasons, but I plan to improve it by integrating a full database in the future.
+This was done for scope and time reasons, but I plan to improve it by integrating a full database in the future and adding google login support.

 📌 Features